 - dried parsley

-- 1. Superior Touch Better Than Bouillon Veggie Base [I buy the organic/vegan one!]
+- Superior Touch Better Than Bouillon Veggie Base (I buy the organic vegetarian one)

 - Chop, dice and mince your veggies.
 In a stockpot, drizzle approx. 1 tablespoon of olive oil over onions, carrots, and celery and stir.
 Add 1-2 cranks of freshly ground black pepper and a pinch of salt and saute on medium-high until veggies appear translucent, stirring occasionally.
 Towards the end add the garlic and sautee for an additional minute.
 Once your veggies are sauteed and translucent, add enough broth or water to barely cover the vegetables and simmer.